Council Approved Dropped Kerb Contractors

 However while adding car standing space to the front of your home might add value to your property, there are numerous things to think about, not least environmental issues, and flooding is a major worry.

-Planning permission is normally required if you wish to drop the kerb outside your property to enable a car to cross the pavement.
-This is because the pavement may need to be strengthened to take the weight of vehicles and help prevent them from damaging the surface or any water pipes or cables beneath.
+Planning permission is normally called for if you wish to drop the kerb outside your property to enable a car to cross the pavement.
+This is because the pavement may need to be strengthened to take the weight of vehicles and help prevent them from damaging the surface or any pipes or cables beneath.
 It is in addition to ensure the new access will never be a safety risk to other highway users.

 Call Today For Your Free Quote - 07595 510190